shikokuchuo/nanonext/README.md

 ### Surveyor Respondent Model

-This type of topology is useful for applications such as service discovery.
+This type of pattern is useful for applications such as service discovery.

+A surveyor sends a survey, which is broadcast to all peer respondents.
+The respondents then have a chance to reply (but are not obliged to).
+The survey itself is a timed event, such that responses received after the timeout are discarded.

 ``` r
 sur <- socket("surveyor", listen = "inproc://nanoservice")